clokep/relapse/docs/usage/configuration/config_documentation.md

 * `smtp_host`: The hostname of the outgoing SMTP server to use.
 Defaults to 'localhost'.
 * `smtp_port`: The port on the mail server for outgoing SMTP.
 Defaults to 465 if `force_tls` is true, else 25.

-  _Changed in Synapse 1.64.0:_ the default port is now aware of `force_tls`.
+  _Changed in Relapse 1.64.0:_ the default port is now aware of `force_tls`.
 * `smtp_user` and `smtp_pass`: Username/password for authentication to the SMTP server.
 By default, no authentication is attempted.
-* `force_tls`: By default, Synapse connects over plain text and then optionally upgrades to TLS via STARTTLS.
+* `force_tls`: By default, Relapse connects over plain text and then optionally upgrades to TLS via STARTTLS.
 If this option is set to true, TLS is used from the start (Implicit TLS), and the option `require_transport_security` is ignored.
    It is recommended to enable this if supported by your mail server.

-  _New in Synapse 1.64.0._
+  _New in Relapse 1.64.0._
 * `require_transport_security`: Set to true to require TLS transport security for SMTP.
-   By default, Synapse will connect over plain text, and will then switch to TLS via STARTTLS *if the SMTP server supports it*.
-If this option is set, Synapse will refuse to connect unless the server supports STARTTLS.
+   By default, Relapse will connect over plain text, and will then switch to TLS via STARTTLS *if the SMTP server supports it*.
+If this option is set, Relapse will refuse to connect unless the server supports STARTTLS.
 * `enable_tls`: By default, if the server supports TLS, it will be used, and the server must present a certificate that is valid for 'smtp_host'.
 If this option is set to false, TLS will not be used.